Are you operating under COVID restrictions?

 How many people are in a class?

-Class size varies in all of our locations, but we typically maintain a 8:1 Student to Instructor ratio.
+Class size varies in all of our locations, but we typically maintain an 8:1 Student to Instructor ratio.

 Can you guarantee that I will get a job when I graduate?

 No, we cannot, nor can any other school, public or private.
 It is against the law for any school to promise or guarantee employment upon graduation or at any other time.
 What we can tell you is that we have had great success in placing our graduates with more than 100 companies around the country.
-Currently on Indeed.com there are more than 30,000 open positions that require the skills we teach.
+Currently there are more than 30,000 open positions that require the skills we teach on Indeed.